If you asked me five years ago which career I wanted to be in for the rest of my life, I would have replied, “An elementary school teacher”.

 To your future,

-I am interested in becoming a coach who helps others overcome narcissistic abuse - and live healed and empowered lives!
+I am interested in starting my own recovery blog so I can help others overcome narcissistic abuse - and live healed and empowered lives!